Texas Paternity Attorneys

 • A child is born before the 301st day after the termination of the marriage between the mother and presumed father, even if the marriage is declared invalid during that time period.

-• A father voluntarily asserts paternity even if he marries the mother after the birth and he either (1) files the assertion in the vital statistics unit, is voluntarily named as the child’s father on the birth certificate, or (3) he promised in a record to support the child as his own.
+• A father voluntarily asserts paternity and either files the assertion in the vital statistics unit, is voluntarily named as the child’s father on the birth certificate, or promises in a record to support the child as his own.

-• A father continuously resides in the household of a child for the first two years of the child’s life, representing to others that the child was his own.
+• A father continuously resides in the household of a child for the first two years of the child’s life, representing to others that the child is his own.

 None of these conditions applies to a private sperm donor who enters into a contract that ends the father/child relationship beyond the point of donation.

-The law adds additional complications to the question of accepting or denying paternity.
+Since the law adds additional complications to the question of accepting or denying paternity, a paternity attorney in Texas may be needed to clarify your legal situation.
 Texas Assisted Reproduction statutes differ from the statutes in other states.
-As an example, Texas laws (Tex Fam Code Secs.
-160.751 – 160.763) have their own complexities that affect the rights of sperm donors or even married couples who use a sperm donor to add children to their families.
-As an example, a gestational agreement is only valid if a court enters an order validating the agreement (Tex Fam Code Sec 160.756 (c)).
-Thus, it’s important to consult with a Dallas paternity lawyer to fully understand the laws and rights awarded to biological fathers.
+As an example, Texas laws (Texas Family Code sections 160.751–160.763) have their own complexities that affect the rights of sperm donors or even married couples who use a sperm donor to add children to their families.
+As an example, a gestational agreement is only valid if a court enters an order validating the agreement (Texas Family Code Sec.
+160.756 (c)).
+Thus, it’s important to consult with a Texas paternity lawyer to fully understand the laws and rights awarded to biological fathers.

 Contact an Experienced Texas Paternity Attorney

-If you have questions about your rights as a mother or father, contact us online or call us for a consultation.
-Goranson Bain Ausley has five office locations in Texas: Austin, Dallas, Fort Worth, Granbury, and Plano.
-A knowledgeable Goranson Bain Ausley paternity lawyer is available to answer all of your questions and to begin developing a legal strategy during your initial consultation.
+If you have questions about your rights as a mother or father, contact us online or call us for a consultation with an experienced Texas paternity attorney who can help your case.
+Goranson Bain Ausley has five office locations in Texas: Austin, Dallas, Fort Worth, Granbury, Midland, and Plano.
+Our knowledgeable Goranson Bain Ausley paternity lawyers in Texas can answer all of your questions and begin developing a legal strategy during your initial consultation.
 We look forward to hearing from you and helping you and your family.